Zywave/booster/src/_areas/design-system/patterns/multi-picker.md

 #### **List of options**

 Checkboxes are used to represent options in a Multi-picker list.
 More than one option can be checked.
 To remove a selection, uncheck the checkbox.
-For more information see [Checkbox documentation](https://zui.zywave.com/components/checkboxes/).
+For more information, see [Checkbox documentation](/design-system/components/checkboxes/).

 ![Multi-picker - list of options](/images/multipicker_checkboxes.svg)